briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 DockerEc2Stack.DockerEc2SampleSiteUrlEA704659 = https://app.domain.com
 ```

-## Disambiguation
+## Terminology disambiguation

-Sometimes the same words are used in different contexts, and it might be confusing, so here is some clarification and disambiguation.
+Sometimes the same terms are used in different contexts, and it might be confusing, so here is some clarification and disambiguation.

 - **deployment** - Deployment is a term that has at least three different meanings in the context of this project.
 First, a deployment is the name of a Kubernetes resource that is similar to a docker swarm service.
 A deployment is typically used to refer to the act of creating or updating a new version of the application.
 This constructs uses CDK to combine the deployment of infrastructure and the deployment of the application.
 The infrastructure configures and executes the deployment of the application with CloudFormationInit metadata.

-- **stack** - stack is the term used by CloudFormation to describe a set of resources that are deployed together. stack is also a term used in docker swarm where it means a collection of services that make up an application.
+- **stack** - stack is the term used by CloudFormation to describe a set of resources that are deployed together. `stack` is also a term used in docker swarm where it means a collection of services that make up an application.

 - **docker swarm vs docker compose** - Docker swarm is a **container orchestration tool** that is built into docker.
 It is similar to docker compose, but there are some important differences.
 Applications running in docker swarm clusters are defined by "stack files".
 Stack files are YAML files that use the docker compose file format, but there are some differences.
 For example, docker compose lets you reference a Dockerfile in the `image` key, but stack files require that an image URI is specified.